Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: The General Knitting Matrix Components

-The following {formulas represent} the mixing matrices $M$ and $L$ defined for a fusion state of an arbitrary number of qudits with identical $N=q+1$ anyons per qudit.
-The $M$ matrix describes the effect of braiding two adjacent anyons shared between two neighboring qudits $m$ and $m+1$. {Moreover,} braiding two adjacent anyons within the same qudit is described by the braid matrix $B$ as explained in the paper.
+The general form of the knitting matrices $K$ and $L$, defined for a fusion state of an arbitrary number of qudits with identical $N=q+1$ anyons per qudit.
+The $K$ matrix describes the effect of braiding two adjacent anyons shared between the $m$'th and the {$(m+1)$th} neighboring qudits.
+On the other hand, braiding two adjacent anyons within the same qudit is already described by the braid matrix $B$ as explained in Sec. \ref{sec:braiding-matrix-B}.
+First, to define the knitting matrix, the $L$ braiding move is defined in Eq. \eqref{eq:general-L} and its general formula is elaborated in Eq. \eqref{eq:general-L-definition}.
+Finally, the knitting move, the general action of the braid operator $\sigma_n$ on an arbitrary fusion state such that $n=mN$, is defined generally in Eq. \eqref{eq:general-K} while its formula is shown in Eq. \eqref{eq:general-K-definition}.